 You should always conduct a soil test before you purchase fertilizer for your vegetable or flower garden, which you can do by collecting a soil sample and taking it to a garden center or your local university extension.
 If the soil is already well-fertilized and contains sufficient levels of the three basic nutrients, you'll actually be hurting the plants by adding more.

 On the other hand, you may find the soil particularly deficient in only one element, in which case you'll want to apply a fertilizer that supplies that element.
 Young plants trying to get established in cold soil need extra phosphorous for root growth and will benefit from a 10-50-10 mixture that supplies it.
 Otherwise, the best fertilizer is usually a complete one.

 Organic fertilizers generally have lower N-P-K numbers than inorganic ones, which means organic fertilizers have lower nutrient concentrations, and because organic fertilizers generally aren't water soluble, these nutrients get released at a slower rate.
 Far from being a bad thing, it's actually an advantage because there's less likelihood of overfeeding plants when you use organic fertilizers, and the nutrients stay in the soil longer.
 Inorganic fertilizers generally produce quicker results, but you have to apply them more often.

-When conducting a soil test, it's important to also check pH, which is a measure of the soil's acidity or alkalinity.
-Soil acidity regulates nutrient intake, and if the soil is too acidic, adding more fertilizer won't help.
+When conducting a soil test, it's also important to check pH, which is a measure of the soil's acidity or alkalinity.
+Soil acidity regulates nutrient intake, and if the soil is too acidic, adding more fertilizer won't help because the roots won't be able to absorb the nutrients.
 Most plants prefer neutral to slightly acidic soil, and some thrive in soil with a pH as low as 5.5.
 For most plants, though, the pH shouldn't be any lower than 6.0, and if it is, you should turn garden lime into the soil to raise the pH.

 Organic and Inorganic Fertilizers